-Make sure that the place you practice is clean and not cluttered.
-For those who do not find Savasana (supine relaxation posture) comfortable can try this asana.
-Props such as blankets (under the spine) and eye pillows or pads (over the closed eyes) can be used to relax your eyes.
-You may play some soothing music to relax your mind.
+For those who do not find Savasana (supine relaxation) comfortable can try this asana.
+Props such as pillows or soft blankets, eye pillows or pads can be used.
+Play soothing music and relax.

 Coming out of the asana